 NamespaceMissing: Microsoft.Policies.Windows.
 Please upload it first ADMX Import Intune

-On the next screen, you can browse to ADMX and ADML template files and Upload it to Intune.
-This take few seconds to complete.
-Upload may fail and the status of Upload may show as Upload Failed as shown in below screenshot:
+On the next screen, you can browse the ADMX and ADML template files and upload them to Intune.
+This process may take a few seconds to complete.
+In some cases, the upload might fail, and the status may display as “Upload Failed,” as shown in the screenshot below:

 Import ADMX intune Failed - Upload Failed Error

-In my case, I was Importing first admx file into intune so I can rule out the issue due to maximum limit.
-When clicking on Upload Failed error, I could find below error details:
+In my situation, I was importing the first ADMX file into Intune, which ruled out the issue due to the maximum limit being reached.
+When I clicked on the “Upload Failed” error, I found the following error details:

 Error Details

 The upload to this ADMX file has failed.
-To continue, you will need to delete this upload, address the action in the error details and try again.
+To continue, you will need to delete this upload, address the action in the error details, and try again.

 Error Details: